 After installing the BNC busses,

-- solder the PCB traces to the UNDER side of the BNC pins.
+- solder the PCB traces (= TOP !) to the UNDER side of the BNC pins.

 - solder both ground lugs of each BNC bus to their grounding surfaces on the top copper of the PCB.

-- if high power should be measured, fill the blank parts of the RF input and RF output tracks with extra solder to enhance their current capacity.
+- if high power should be measured, you could fill the blank parts of the RF input and RF output tracks with extra solder to lower their working temperature.